 This document meets the requirements set out in part 7 of Schedule 1 to the Education (Independent School Standards) Regulations 2014, which states that we must have and make available a written procedure to deal with complaints from parents of pupils at the school.
-It is also based on guidance published by the Education and Skills Funding Agency (ESFA) on teretage-creating-accomplaints-procedure-that-complies-with-the-above regulations, and refers to the-Department-for-Education (DfE).
+It is also based on guidance published by the Education and Skills Funding Agency (ESFA) on creating a complaints procedure that complies with the above regulations, and refers to best practice guidance for academies complaints procedures from the Department for Education (DfE).